the-d-code/PHP__Cosmetic_E-Commerce/README.md

                  view payments,
                  view and add admin

-                   this all tab hav,e insert and update and neccessery operation
+                   this all tab have insert and update and neccessery operation

 IN USER PANEL = My order,
                 payment,